jpclipffel/m42pl-core/docs/markdown/commands.md

 # Commands

-M42PL commands implements nearly all the project functionnalities, from the language parsing to data processing.
+M42PL commands implements nearly all M42PL functionnalities, from the language parsing to data processing.

 ## General syntax